EPCCed/eidf-docs/docs/services/registry/faq.md

-# FAQ
+# FAQ about the EIDF Container Image Registry

 ## What credentials can I use for the registry in an automation?

 To access the registry in an automation, you should create a robot account for your project.
 Robot accounts are service accounts that can be used to access the registry without needing to use your personal credentials.
-They are configured with specific permissions (e.g., read-only, read-write) and have a limited validity period for security purposes.
+They are configured with specific permissions (e.g., pull-only, push-pull) and have a limited validity period for security purposes.

-Instructions for using a robot account can be found in the [Working with the Registry](working-with.md#robot-accounts-for-automations-in-the-ecir) documentation.
+Instructions for using a robot account can be found in the [Working with the EIDF Container Image Registry](working-with.md#robot-accounts-for-automations-in-the-ecir) documentation.

 ## My Robot Account credentials have been compromised, what should I do?